 Carlone got an early start before the daybreak.
 She filled the cart with supplies enough to make the trip back to the quarry and some extras on top of that too.
 She was sure to keep her head down or not to get caught up in chitchat.
-Her plan was to see as few people as possible, and vice versa with others.
+She planned to see as few people as possible, and vice versa while being seen herself.
 The town was so strange to her now that she was an adult.
-In the town before the fever, her mother was well respected, while she was a child who people would pat on the head but not particularly knowledge otherwise.
-Carlone walked to and fro as the townspeople came out for the day.
-Still, no one recognized her or stopped to speak to her at all, she blended in for the most parts a traveler and nothing more.
-As for her, Carlone did not see anyone she knew from her younger years.
+In the town before the fever, her mother was well respected, while she was a child whom people would pat on the head but not particularly acknowledged otherwise.
+Carlone walked to and fro when the townspeople came out for the day.
+Still, no one recognized her or stopped to speak to her at all.
+She blended in for the most part as a traveler and nothing more.
+As for herself, Carlone did not see anyone she knew from her younger years.
 The town's hallmarks were there still, yet they were also ghostly in a manner she could feel but not describe.
-The church was still a white building with a tall steeple, but now it was quiet, there were no old women talking in hushed tones on the wooden pews like she remembered.
-The market was open, but none of the farmers she knew were there anymore.
-Of those that were there were a far lesser number gathered than she remembered was the norm.
+The church was still a white building with a tall steeple, but now it was quiet, no old women were talking in hushed tones on the wooden pews like she remembered.
+The market was open, but different faces populated the stalls.
+Of those that were there were a far lesser number gathered than she remembered as the former norm.
 The people were all busy, but no one looked engaged with one another.
-It was all quite brief and impersonal for every exchange she had or saw.
-Carlone wondered if it were that her mother was just that warm of a person or if the fever had altered the personality of the township in totality, she couldn't decide.
-She was, however, relieved that she would in fact still be meeting with Viktor for lunch and not have to resort to her backup plan of being run out of town by anger fever survivor intolerants armed with pitchforks.
+It was all quite brief and impersonal in every exchange she had or witnessed.
+Carlone wondered if it was that her mother was just that warm of a person or if the fever had altered the personality of the township in totality, she couldn't decide.
+She was, however, relieved that she would still be meeting with Viktor for lunch and not have to resort to her backup plan of being run out of town by anger fever survivor intolerants armed with pitchforks.

-Making her excuses to disappear for a few hours Carlone took the horse and cart to the farm, but only after placing some extra money for Viktor in the toe of his boot in the off chance that she had to dash off and leave him behind.
-There were so many memories that pulled her back to her past as she approached on the same road her uncle and mother used to take home from the market.
-However, it was arriving on the farm that caused both anger and sadness to come over her as the wound of her mother's death was now being ripped open once more.
+Making her excuse to disappear for a few hours Carlone took the horse and cart to the farm, but only after placing some extra money for Viktor in the toe of his boot in the off chance that she had to dash off and leave him behind.
+There were so many memories that pulled her back to her past as she approached the same road her uncle and mother used to take home from the market.
+However, it was arriving on the farm that caused both anger and sadness to boil up inside her as if the wound of her mother's death was now being ripped open once more.
 Her expression was grim, with her knuckles white as she tried to control herself while holding the reins.
 She was ready to reprimand her aunt, no longer concerning herself with the opinions of the townsfolk who would cast her aside for the fever that had nearly killed her all those years ago.
 This emotion was immediately quelled when it was Faya who walked out of the main house, with her wrinkled brow trying to make out the person stopping by unannounced.
-Carlone could tell that Faya did not recognize her as she pulled her horse-drawn cart in front of the water basin.
+Carlone could tell that Faya did not recognize her when she pulled her horse-drawn cart in front of the water basin.
 "Faya!"
-Carlone called out to her cousin.
+Carlone called out to her.
 Faya stood there looking at her until her expression suddenly lightened when the sound of Carlone's voice caused her to realize who she was.
-"I thought you died," Faya said in shock as she hurried to embrace Carlone, "I thought I was the only one left all this time."
-Faya broke down crying as she spoke.
+"I thought you died!"
+Faya said in shock as she hurried to embrace Carlone, "I thought I was the only one left all this time," Faya broke down crying as she spoke.
 Carlone then realized there was no one on the farm at all but the two of them.
-There was a silence there that was deafening.
-Carlone took this in as she now truly saw the place, no longer with eyes only seeing from her experiences, but in the stark light of day.
-Everything had grown over, the fields were unplowed, the house had chipped paint where the whitewash was once well maintained.
+There was a silence at that moment that was eerily out of place among the once bustling plot.
+Carlone took this in as she now truly saw the place, no longer with eyes only seeing from her concern, but in the outward stark light of day.
+Everything had grown over, the fields were unplowed, and the house had chipped paint where the whitewash was once well-maintained.
 Nothing was as it had been, time had damaged too much.
 Then Carlone turned to face the sight behind Faya, the graves of Kuli, her uncle, her mother, and her aunt.
-Each marked with a wooden tombstone, each with fresh wildflowers the isolated Faya had placed there recently.
+Each is marked by a wooden tombstone with their hand-carved names on them.
+All were adorned with fresh wildflowers that the isolated Faya had placed on them recently.
 Carlone was shattered for Faya and furious with herself.
 Why did she wait so long to come back for the one person who saved her that terrible night her mother died?

 Carlone had to make this right, she felt it in her very soul.
 She pulled up the weeping Faya by her hands.
 The girl's body was thin and her arms ropy with too many years of too many tasks to be done on her own.
 Carlone had been well fed at the quarry because the company provided free meals to the workers.
 She had had a warm bed to sleep in with laundry done by the old village women the quarry hired just for that purpose.
-Carlone had grown to be strong and healthy, all while Faya had become weak with neglect.
-It was heartbreaking for Carlone to realize, yet it was the total truth that she could not deny.
-"Let's go inside, I have good news for you," Carlone said knowing that was what her uncle would say when they were sad as children to soothe their tears.
+Carlone had grown to be strong and healthy, while Faya had become weak with neglect.
+It was heartbreaking for Carlone to realize, yet it was the wretched truth that she could not deny.
+"Let's go inside, I have good news for you," Carlone said knowingly mimicking what her uncle would say when they were sad as children to soothe their tears.
 Faya looked up at Carlone, with a glimmer of hope in her tired eyes as they walked to the kitchen that Carlone was prohibited from using by her aunt when she was alive.
 The room was dark, with cobwebs in every crevice.
 The cupboards were all bare and Carlone wondered what Faya had been living off of until she saw what looked like butchered rat meat on the countertop.
-The tails were on the top of a heap of the garbage bin, making Carlone shutter for a moment before she composed herself.
-It didn't take much thought to put together that Faya had likely sold anything of value that was laying around the house years ago in order to survive.
+The tails were on the top of a heap in the garbage bin, making Carlone shudder for a moment before she composed herself.
+It didn't take much thought to put together that Faya had likely sold anything of value that was lying around the house years ago to survive.
 All the antique furniture was gone, including a gilded clock her aunt had prized as their sole family heirloom.
 "It went last," Faya said as Carlone seated herself at the only chair left where the dinner table once was.
 Carlone must have been staring at the empty place where the clock was in the entryway.
 "Mom would have been so disappointed with me for selling it, but the winter was so bad a few years back, it was either I do that or die."
-Faya didn't have to continue anymore for Carlone to know that what was unsaid in that statement was that Faya wasn't sure if she had made the right decision of not letting go.
+Faya didn't have to continue anymore for Carlone to know what was unsaid in that statement: that Faya wasn't sure if she had made the right decision in not allowing herself to die then.

 The main house was far too depressing for Carlone to want to linger in any longer than she had to, so she asked Faya to show her around all of the places that needed the most work.
-This was naturally an asinine task as Carlone knew fully well that the entire place was falling apart.
+This was naturally an asinine task since Carlone comprehended fully well that the entire place was falling apart.
 Faya showed Carlone the fields, with the old smokehouse behind them.
 The building was completely unsafe to try to enter, and Carlone made a mental note to try to pull it down and salvage as much of the timber from it as possible.
 The gazebo was mostly standing, it just needed to be sanded and revarnished, something that was very low on the priorities list for her.
 The barn was the most noticeable missing building.
 When it burnt down, Faya never tried to rebuild it, but instead used the remaining wood from it to keep her warm in the winters.
-There was nothing left to it other than the beaten ground where it had stood.
-Carlone froze as she looked at it.
-"I never saw if mom had started the fire, but I know she bolted the doors that night."
-Faya sheepishly admitted to Carlone who turned in reply to say "she did start the fire.
-It took me years to realize that the flames were all from the same side as the main house and there's no candles that could have caused the burn, only a dropped torch."
+There was nothing left to it other than the naked ground where it had stood.
+Carlone froze in place as she looked at it.
+"I never saw if Mom had started the fire, but I know she bolted the doors that night."
+Faya sheepishly admitted to Carlone who turned in reply to say "She did start the fire.
+It took me years to realize that the flames were all from the same side as the main house.
+There weren't any candles that could have caused the burn, only a dropped torch."
 Faya took a step back as Carlone finished.
-Carlone sighed, "my mother was already dead.
+Carlone sighed, "My mother was already dead.
 Your mother always hated my mother.
 I think her being sick was her chance to end the ordeal she couldn't handle."
 Faya looked confused as Carlone spoke.
 "Then why come back?
 Why help me at all?"
-Carlone couldn't directly answer that herself, but she tried to put the words together that made the most sense anyway, "As much as I loved my mother, and I do, I know that I am your sister because we share the same father and that it drove your mother mad to see it.
+Carlone couldn't directly answer that herself, but she tried to put the words together that made the most sense in her rationale.
+"As much as I loved my mother, and I do, I know that I am your sister because we share the same father and that it drove your mother mad to see it.
 Your mother wasn't right in what she did by burning down the barn, but I knew she was out of her head at the time too.
 I'm grateful you saved me and sorry that you have suffered from all of it."
-The wind seemed to nearly howl as Carlone finished, she had never admitted out loud what they both knew until that moment.
+The wind seemed to nearly howl as Carlone finished.
+She had never admitted out loud what they both knew until that moment.
 There was an absolution she felt from it as if it had been pressing on her somehow.
-It was so obvious and yet something they all tried to hide despite it being so glaring.
+It was so obvious a fact and yet something they all tried to hide despite it being so glaring.